pretix/pretix-docs/docs/guides/integrations/hubspot.md

 # HubSpot

-The HubSpot integration plugin allows you to export data such as customer contact data or transactions to HubSpot.
+The HubSpot integration allows you to export data such as customer contact data or transactions to HubSpot.
 This article explains how to use it.

 ## Prerequisites